dorbanianas/DevOpsJumpstart/README.md

     kubectl get pods
     ```

-6. Access the logs of all the pods if needed:
+6. Access the logs of all the pods if needed using the following script:

     ```bash
-    ./get_pod_logs.sh
+    ./get_pods_logs.sh
     ```

 7. Apply the Kubernetes service configuration to expose the application: